COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

-The highest RMSE and bias occur in the redshift bin $0.1$–$0.8$, consistent with the SFR estimation, where some points are more dispersed.
-However, the high Pearson correlation coefficient ($0.821$) indicates that the predicted values are still strongly correlated with the true values.
+The high RMSE occurs in the redshift bin $0.1$–$0.8$, where some points are more dispersed.
+However, the high Pearson correlation coefficient $(0.791)$ indicates that the predicted values are still strongly correlated with the true values.
 In other redshift bins, a similar pattern of overestimation at low sSFR and underestimation at high sSFR is observed, as seen in the SFR results.
-We also compare the results of dividing the predicted SFR by the predicted stellar mass with the sSFR of the simulation data.
-This approach performs slightly better in terms of $\sigma_\mathrm{NMAD}$, RMSE, and the Pearson correlation coefficient.

 Fifth, the mass-weighted age estimated by the SOM is compared to the simulated age in the test data.
 Figure~\ref{fig:age_sim} shows the SOM predictions versus the true mass-weighted ages.
 Across all redshift bins, the predictions are acceptable, with a Pearson correlation coefficient of $0.7$.
 A consistent pattern is observed in all redshift bins: overestimation at lower ages and underestimation at higher ages.
 Approximately $30\%$ of the data fall outside the 1$\sigma$ range, as measured by the standard deviation.